BOURNE ACADEMY SIXTH FORM

 Health and Social Care

-• Examination board: Edexcel
+- Examination board: AAQ

-• Course length: 2 years
+- Course length: 2 years

 Students must meet the minimum entry requirements for the Vocational or Combination study pathway.
 In addition, students must have GCSE Grade 4-4 in Combined Science OR Grade 4 in Biology, Chemistry or Physics (or equivalent at BTEC Level 2).

-This Health and Social Care course will offer you the opportunity to explore a wide variety of topics that underpin the skills and Qualities needed for a multitude of future careers in the Health and Social Care sector.
+This Health and Social Care course will offer you the opportunity to explore a wide variety of topics that underpin the skills and qualities needed for a multitude of future careers in the Health and Social Care sector.

-Opportunities for work placements in a variety of Health and Social Care setting will be available over the duration of the course.
+Guidance and opportunities for work placements in a variety of Health and Social Care setting will be available over the duration of the course.

 YEAR ONE